litestar-org/litestar/docs/usage/2-route-handlers/4-route-handler-indexing.md

 # Route Handler Indexing

 You can provide in all route handler decorators a `name` kwarg.
 The value for this kwarg **must be unique**, otherwise an exception will be raised.
+Default value for `name` is the value of [`__qualname__`](https://docs.python.org/3/library/stdtypes.html#definition.__qualname__) property of the route handler.
-Once a route handler defines `name`, this value can be used to dynamically retrieve (i.e. during runtime) a mapping containing the route handler instance and paths, also it can be used to build a URL path for that handler:
+`name` can be used to dynamically retrieve (i.e. during runtime) a mapping containing the route handler instance and paths, also it can be used to build a URL path for that handler:

 ```python
 from starlite import Starlite, Request, Redirect, NotFoundException, get